mariaeduardateixeira/mariaeduardateixeira/README.md

 ### Hello!
 I'm Maria! 👋

-- 🔭 I’m currently working on Betha Sistemas
+- 🔭 I’m currently looking for an opportunity to work as a Front-end developer.
 - 🌱 I’m currently learning Web Development - focusing on HTML5, CSS3, Javascript, Typescript, React and other technologies.

 ##